nikiimisal/3-tier_Architecture_Related/NACL.md

 <h1>When & Why to Use NACLs</h1>

- • Layered Security: Acts as a broad filter before deeper inspection via security groups
+ • Layered Security: Acts as a broad filter before deeper inspection via security groups <br>
- • Blacklisting/Whitelisting: Useful to deny known malicious IPs across a subnet—even if security groups are misconfigured
+ • Blacklisting/Whitelisting: Useful to deny known malicious IPs across a subnet—even if security groups are misconfigured <br>
- • High-Security Environments: Often used in industries with strict compliance needs as a mandatory backstop
+ • High-Security Environments: Often used in industries with strict compliance needs as a mandatory backstop <br>

  However, some teams avoid them due to complexity—stateless rules require precise configuration, and troubleshooting can become difficult